superloopnetwork/superloop/README.md

 # superloop
-Inspired by a wide array of toolsets (unamed) used and developed by a leading social media tech company in the Bay Area for network automation, I have created my own version of framework.
+Inspired by a wide array of toolsets (unamed) used and developed by the world's leading social media tech company in the Bay Area for network automation, I have created my own version of the framework.

 ## Prerequisites
   1. Python 3.6 or higher.